top of page

 Intro to Airbus

-Purely out of interest, below is an mp4 file of the A330 taking off at full thrust.
-(TOGA at 0:31; rotation at 1:00)
+Below is a video of the A330 taking off at full thrust.
+(TOGA thrust set at 0:31; rotation at 1:00)

 A320 Family